bartificer/programming-by-stealth/docs/pbs99.md

-# PBS 98 of X — Building with Classes Part 2: *Is-A*
+# PBS 99 of X — Building with Classes Part 2: *Is-A*

 In this instalment we're wrapping up our third look at Object Oriented (OO) programming in JavaScript.
 In the previous instalment we introduced the idea that defining relationships between classes allows for the construction of object oriented code for representing complex concepts and things in our code.
 If a class represents a concept or thing, then a collection of related classes can represent a collection of related concepts and things.
 As mentioned in the previous instalments, there are two ways in which classes can be related to each other.
 The simplest by far is the so-called *has-a* relationship.
-This is simply the situation where instance of one class have instances of another as data attributes.
+This is simply the situation where instances of one class have instances of another as data attributes.
 This instalment is dedicated to the second type of relationship, the so-called *is-a* relationship, the mechanism for which is the OO concept of *class inheritance*.
 Using inheritance we can build hierarchies of classes, and in so doing, remove a lot of duplication, and make our code easier to write and maintain, and easier to build on.
 Inheritance really is at the very heart of good object oriented design.

 We're also going to meet a very misunderstood word — *polymorphism*.
 This is one of those words that sounds way more complicated than it actually is.